ibm-cloud-docs/containers/cs_users.md

         <tr>
         <td>Region</td>
         <td>`--region`</td>
         <td>You can scope the policy to apply to clusters within a particular region.
 If you do not specify a region or specific cluster ID, the policy applies to all clusters for all regions.
-To list available regions, review the [Deprecated region](/docs/containers?topic=containers-regions-and-zones#zones) column in the {{site.data.keyword.containerlong_notm}} locations table.</td>
+To list available regions, review the [Previous region](/docs/containers?topic=containers-regions-and-zones#zones) column in the {{site.data.keyword.containerlong_notm}} locations table.</td>
         </tr>
         <tr>
         <td>Role</td>